Douglas Sheffield, Baroness Sheffield: Second marriage and Star Chamber trial

 On 29 November 1579 Douglas Sheffield married Sir Edward Stafford, whose mother, Dorothy Stafford, was very influential with the Queen.
 From 1583 until 1591 Edward Stafford served as English ambassador to the court of Henry III of France; his wife accompanied him to Paris.
 There Lady Sheffield became a prominent figure in society and a special friend of Catherine de' Medici, whom she advised about a reform of the French royal household.
-By Stafford she had two sons, who both died young.
+By Stafford she had two children, who both died young.
 The ambassador honoured his wife greatly, but had to cope with the fact that she was still emotionally agitated by remembrances of the Earl of Leicester.
 Stafford was politically opposed to Leicester, and the personal tensions aggravated this rivalry.

 After the death of Queen Elizabeth in May 1603, Lady Sheffield's son, Sir Robert Dudley, began trying to claim his father's and his uncle's extinct titles of Earl of Leicester and Earl of Warwick.
 He said he had been told by a shadowy adventurer called Thomas Drury that his parents had been secretly married.
 The case ended up in the Star Chamber and aroused great public interest between 1604 and 1605.
 The court heard ninety witnesses for Dudley and fifty-seven for Leicester's widow, Lettice Knollys.
 Lady Sheffield did not attend the trial in person, but she declared in writing that Leicester had solemnly contracted to marry her in Cannon Row, Westminster, in 1571, and that they were married at Esher, Surrey, "in wintertime" in 1573.
 Yet all of the ten putative witnesses ("besides others") to the ceremony were long dead since.
 Neither could she remember who the clergyman was, nor the exact date of the marriage.
 As an explanation for marrying Edward Stafford, she asserted that Leicester had tried to poison her and, "life being sweet", she had determined to marry "for safeguard of her life".
 The Star Chamber rejected the evidence and fined several of the witnesses.
 It was concluded that Sir Robert Dudley had been duped by Thomas Drury, who in his turn had sought "his own private gains".

 Sir Edward Stafford died while the proceedings in the Star Chamber were in progress.
 Required to answer questions for the case, he maintained that Sir Robert Dudley had "terrified" his mother into supporting him against her deep reservations.
 Stafford wrote that he had asked his wife in December 1579, on the Queen's command, if she had been contracted to Leicester, to which "she answered with great vows, grief and passion that she had trusted the said earl too much to have anything to show to constrain him to marry her."

 Douglas Sheffield died in early December 1608 at Westminster.
 In her will she left a black velvet bed among other things to her "honourable and beloved son Sir Robert Dudley".